Aldiyar25/dice-game/README.md

-A Node.js command-line application modeling an intransitive dice game with cryptographically provable fairness.
+A Node.js command-line application.
 Each game consists of:

 Fair coin toss (commit–reveal with HMAC-SHA3) to determine who picks their die first.
 Die selection, with interactive help showing win-probability matrix.
 Fair die rolls for both players (commit–reveal protocol for each roll).
 Winner determination, with rerolls on ties.

 Installation